box/developer.box.com/pages/ai-dev-zone/index.md

 <Header>

-Box AI Platform API documentation and support
+Box AI API documentation and support

 </Header>

 <p style="text-align: left; margin-left: 0;">

-These resources will get you up and running with Box AI Platform API.
+These resources will get you up and running with Box AI API.

 </p>